Spartan322/quickloot-sse/README.md

 # quickloot-sse
-[WIP] Port of [Quick Loot by himika](https://www.nexusmods.com/skyrim/mods/73096/) to Skyrim: Special Edition
+[WIP] Skyrim: Special Edition port of [Quick Loot by himika](https://www.nexusmods.com/skyrim/mods/73096/).

-This is only for the skse plugin portion of the mod, if all goes well the flash portion will not have to change.
+This is only for the SKSE plugin portion of the mod, if all goes well the flash portion will not have to change.

+Want to help out?
+Join us at https://discord.gg/gU9nNuf.

+## Current state
+ - Fixed memory addresses for latest Skyrim SE build
+ - Loads container contents and shows them in console
+ - **Help wanted**: calls to show/hide UI

-## How to compile the dll (current skse version: 2.0.4)
+## Development (current SKSE version: 2.0.10)
- - Download and install skse64 source.
+ - Download and install SKSE64 source
- - Go to skse64.sln directory.
- - Clone this repository into directory
+ - Clone this repository into src/skse64/
  - Add QuickLoot_SSE.vcxproj to skse64.sln
  - Should now be able to compile the dll

-## If you want to contribute...
+Note: does not yet work if the dll is installed using a mod manager tool.

+## Contributing
- - Please do not modify the skse core (like the original author did).
-I dont want to run into having to maintain our own modified skse.
+ - Please do not modify the SKSE core (like the original author did).
- -